flowplayer/apple-sdk-releases/MIGRATION.md

 ## 5. FlowplayerSDK for tvOS key changes

-- `FPFlowplayer` was removed and replaced with a much more roboust `FlowplayerManager`.
-The behavour of both classes is identical and doesn't require much change.
-- To learn more about `FlowplayerManager`, see [our documentation](https://example.com).
+`FPFlowplayer` was removed and replaced with a much more robust `FlowplayerManager`.
+The behavior of both classes is identical and doesn't require much change.
+To learn more about `FlowplayerManager`, see [our documentation](https://developer.wowza.com/docs/wowza-flowplayer/apple-sdk/set-up-the-player/#tvos-projects).

 **[Legacy] FPFlowplayer example code**